-The Company has recently purchased an additional six portable underground diamond drill rigs to be deployed at various levels within the mine to assist in exploring for zones of additional mineralisation.
+The Company is in the process of deploying the Company's remaining five new portable underground diamond drill rigs to various levels within the mine to assist in exploring for zones of additional mineralisation.

 Table II.
-Co-O surface and underground drill hole results of \geq 0.5 metres at \geq 3 g/t gold.
+Co-O surface and underground drill hole results of $\geq$ 0.5 metres at $\geq$ 3 g/t gold.
 (Refer Appendix A for JORC Code, 2012 Edition - Table 1 Report)